OrdinaryLime/Physics-Portal/README.md

 <b>Inspiration:
 <br>
-Struggling with Computing Subject when I just begin learning, I really wanted some easy website that can help
+I collect physics assignments in my class so I wanted to try making it easier to remind people to submit their work

 <b>What it does(Description):
 <br>